shinnn/output-file-sync/README.md

 This module is very similar to [fs-extra](https://github.com/jprichardson/node-fs-extra)'s [`fs.outputFileSync`](https://github.com/jprichardson/node-fs-extra#outputfilefile-data-callback) but they are different in the following points:

-1. *output-file-sync* returns the path of first-created directory.
+1. *output-file-sync* returns the path of the directory created first.
 [See the API document for more details.](#outputfilesyncpath-data--options)
 2. *output-file-sync* accepts [mkdirp] options.
    ```javascript
    var fs = require('fs');